JanaZebian/ArchiDistribuee/UE-AD-A1-MIXTE/README.md

 # UE-AD-A1-MIXTE

-This project is an example of usage of mixed APIs as part of the management of the bookings in a movie theater.
+This project is an example of usage of mixed APIs as part of the management of bookings in a movie theater.
 It corresponds to the Green Mixed practicum, and contains 4 APIs : <br>1) a  "User" REST API that is meant to manage users
 <br>2) a "Booking" gRPC API that is meant to manage bookings
 <br>3) a "Times" gRPC API that is meant to manage the different schedules at which the movies are broadcasted at the movie theater
 <br>4) a "Movie" GraphQL API that is meant to manage the many movies that the movie theater displays.